mlev/thundr-contrib-elasticsearch/README.md

-# Thundr Elastic Search Module for Google App Engine
+# Thundr Elastic Search Client

 ## To Do